FriFugl/MathEcon/README.md

 # Least Squares Monte Carlo methods for American option pricing
 This is an implementation of the least-squares monte carlo method developed by Longstaff & Schwartz to price american style options.
-It has been implemented to be capable of pricing Bermudan swaptions and American (or Bermudan) stock options.
+It has been implemented to be capable of pricing American style options.

 * `_processes` contains a class representing a stochastic process.
 * `_short_rate_models` contains classes of short rate models to simulate short rate trajectories, calculate zero coupon bond prices and swap rates.